Love Island USA season 6: Islanders

 The original islanders were announced on June 4, 2024.

 Islanders include Rob Rausch, who previously appeared on the previous season as a Casa Amor bombshell, Aaron Evans, who won season 1 of The Traitors UK, and Kordell Beckham, who is the younger brother of Odell Beckham Jr.

-Kassy Castillo and Harrison Luna, who previously appeared on the previous season, returned as bombshells.
+Kassy Castillo and Harrison Luna, who were contestants on the previous season, returned as bombshells.